sdepold/jquery-rss/README.md

 ## Note about feedrapp.info

 Chances are that you are experiencing a downtime on feedrapp.info.
-Please update to the latest version which uses www.feedrapp.info and which might support SSL in the near future.
+Please update to the latest version which uses www.feedrapp.info and which supports SSL as well.

 ## Setup